hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 presaged for him a great career.
 The promising son of the Assistant Deputy Inspector, could not, in those days of early marriages, long escape the fetters of wedlock.
-A suitable bride was found in Tapihai, daughter of Ballal Bal of Ladghar (Dist.
-Ratnagiri), to whom he was married in 187 1.
+A suitable bride was found in Tapibai, daughter of Ballal Bal of Ladghar (Dist.
+Ratnagiri), to whom he was married in 1871.
 Soon after this event happened two others, the one favourable and the other extremely un- fortunate.
-Bal passed his Matriculation in December 1872 ; but only a few months before his success in the examination his father died, leaving him quite an. orphan. ''It is the bitterest element in the vast irony of human life that the time-worn eyes, to which a son's success would have brought the purest gladness are so often closed for ever,even before success has come." *
+Bal passed his Matriculation in December 1872 ; but only a few months before his success in the examination his father died, leaving him quite an. orphan.
+"It is the bitterest element in the vast irony of human life that the time-worn eyes, to which a son's success would have brought the purest gladness are so often closed for ever, even before success has come." +++(* Morley's Life of Cobden)+++

-When Bal joined (1873) the Deccan College as a resi-

-* Morley's Life of Cobden,

-MR. BLUNT 7

-dent student, the Bombay University and its affiliated Colleges were not quite as old as their alumni.
+When Bal joined (1873) the Deccan College as a resi- dent student, the Bombay University and its affiliated Colleges were not quite as old as their alumni.
 The rough and ready methods of the East India Company's